-Visits - Face to Face are defined as the occasions during which service recipient activities are provided face-to-face or by videoconference on an individual or group basis, to a service recipient or significant other.
+Visits - In Person are defined as the occasions during which service recipient activities are provided in person on an individual or group basis, to a service recipient or significant other.
+In-person service recipient activities are provided with service provider(s) and service recipient(s) in the same physical location.
 These services are documented according to the organization's policy and are provided for longer than five minutes.
-If a person is seen more than once in a 24-hour period, more than one visit - face-to-face is recorded for that day.
+If a person is seen more than once in a 24-hour period, more than one visit - in person is recorded for that day.
 If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload.

-Visits - Non-Face to Face are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by face-face.
-These occasions take the place of a visit - face-to-face.
-Examples may include visits via telephone, email, or other forms of electronic communication, either on an individual or a group basis.
+Visits - Virtual are defined as the occasions when service recipient activities are provided to service recipients or significant others by means other than by in person.
+These occasions take the place of a visit - in person.
+Examples may include visits via video, telephone, email, or other forms of electronic communication, either on an individual or a group basis.
 These services are documented according to the health service organization's policy and are provided for more than 5 minutes.
 A service activity statistic, a sub-category of service activity and caseload status, Broad Group 4.
-If a person is contacted more than once in a 24-hour period, more than one visit - non-face-to-face is recorded for that day.
+If a person is contacted more than once in a 24-hour period, more than one visit - virtual is recorded for that day.